GustaveNimant/irp_jsring/README.md

 	 /**
+	  * Naming :
+	  *    function in semiCamelCase
+	  *    Id in PureCamelCase
+	  *    variables : abbreviated or semiCamelCase
+	  *    file names : lowercase

 	  * Rules
 	  *   id : Used in span to modify innerHTML.
           *   name : Used in input.( No need of id).